نوع مقاله : علمی - پژوهشی

 نویسندگان [English]

-Findings: The model evaluation results, based on the ROC curve after generating the drought susceptibility map using the Bagging–Random Forest method, indicate that the model performs at an excellent level with an Area Under the Curve (AUC) value greater than 0.9.
-The analysis of the percentage of areas susceptible to drought within the study region reveals that approximately 60% of the watersheds and forested areas of Kurdistan province fall within moderate to very high vulnerability zones.
-The permutation analysis for the model indicates that climatic factors such as precipitation, temperature, climate, and evapotranspiration have the highest impact on drought occurrence, whereas the Normalized Difference Vegetation Index (NDVI) and mass balance index have the least influence.
+Results: The results of model evaluation using the ROC curve after preparing the drought sensitivity map with the Bagging–Random Forest method show that the model has excellent performance (AUC > 0.9) in identifying sensitive areas.
+The analysis of the percentage of areas with sensitivity and vulnerability within the study area indicated that about 60% of watersheds and forested areas in the province fall within the range of moderate to very high vulnerability.
+The results of the permutation analysis for the model in determining the factors influencing drought occurrence in Kurdistan Province revealed that climatic factors such as precipitation, temperature, climate, and evapotranspiration had the highest influence, whereas the NDVI and the mass balance index had the lowest impact.

 کلیدواژهها [English]